vshymanskyy/blynk-library-python/README.md

 ## Notes

-For some diveces (like PyCom WiPy) you need to setup internet connection first:
+For some devices (like PyCom WiPy) you need to setup internet connection first:
 ```py
 from network import WLAN